cwchentw/lightweight-cms/content/basic-usage.md

 Send us a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 We will review your code, merging it if proper.
 Even your code is not accepted, we may still modify Lightweight CMS according to your intention.

 If you are busy, open [a dicussion](https://github.com/cwchentw/lightweight-cms/discussions) or send us [an issue](https://github.com/cwchentw/lightweight-cms/issues) instead.

+## Usage for Translators

+Lightweight CMS is a multilingual site currently, open to the translations for the site text of Lightweight CMS.
+If you want to translate the site text to a new locale, send us a pull request related to the locale or request the locate related code on GitHub [dicussion](https://github.com/cwchentw/lightweight-cms/discussions).

+By default, Lightweight CMS supports `ltr` (left-to-right) scripts.
+The support to `rtl` scripts is an open issue.